ThePixelMoon/hl2sb-src/README.md

 # Half-Life 2: Sandbox

-Half-Life 2: Sandbox is an open-source sandbox modification of the Source Engine which provides Lua as a scripting platform for developers to quickly prototype game ideas.
+Half-Life 2: Sandbox is a [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) sandbox modification of the Source Engine which provides Lua as a scripting platform for developers to quickly prototype game ideas.
 The minimalistic game includes a sandbox gamemode for playing with the many aspects of the Source Engine.

 ### Proudly powered by